MolecularCartography/Optimus/README.md

 The purpose of the last step is to create a file that can be used along with a 2D/3D model for visualization in [`ili](https://chrome.google.com/webstore/detail/%60ili/nhannoeblkmkmljpddfhcfpjlnanfmkc).
 This is a Google Chrome application for visualization of molecular features spatially distributed.
 It is also being developed by Alexandrov Team.

+## What it doesn't? (so far)

+For the time being, the workflow doesn't support compound identification, nor does it allow analyzing MS/MS spectra.
+These features are planned to be added to the workflow as soon as the existing functionality is tested and approved by the community.

 ## Installation

 The workflow is performed by [KNIME Analytics Platform](https://www.knime.org/), an open-source cross-platform general-purpose workflow management system.
 Before you can start using the workflow, you should install **KNIME** itself, **Python 2.7** (if it's not already installed) and a few additional modules for Python and KNIME.
 The installation steps are described below.